-In September 2018, the Company signed a binding letter agreement whereby it has been granted the right to acquire up to a 100% interest in six precious metals properties from an arm's length party through three separate option agreements as to two properties per agreement.
-The properties are all located within the highly prospective Deseado Massif in Santa Cruz Province, Argentina, and together comprise approximately 32,900 hectares.
-Under the terms of the option agreements, Centenera will be granted an exclusive option to acquire a 100% interest in the properties by way of staged cash and common share payments, subject to an NSR royalty in favour of the vendors.
+In September 2018, the Company signed a binding letter agreement whereby it has been granted the right to acquire up to a 100% interest in eight precious metals properties from an arm's length party through three separate option agreements as to two properties per agreement.
+On February 8, 2019, the Company entered into three definitive option agreements.
+Subsequently, on March 8, 2019, the Company entered into three amending agreements.
+The detailed terms of the agreements are outlined below and are subject to certain conditions, including TSX Venture Exchange acceptance, which has not yet been provided.

+The properties are all located within the highly prospective Deseado Massif in Santa Cruz Province, Argentina, and together comprise more than 30,000 hectares.
+Under the terms of the option agreements, Latin Metals will be granted an exclusive option to acquire a 100% interest in the properties by way of staged cash and common share payments, subject to an NSR royalty in favour of the vendors.

 The Cerro Bayo Property is situated between the contiguous Verde project (Yamana Gold) located approximately 2km to 3km to the west, and the San Agustin project (Goldcorp) located to the east.
 The Cerro Bayo Property contains areas of exposed vein and/or breccia as extensions to mineralized systems identified in adjacent properties.
 Due diligence rock grab sampling (4 rock samples) conducted by the Company, returned grades ranging from 0.05g/t to 0.48g/t gold and from 7.94g/t to 572g/t silver.
-Centenera's due diligence sampling results are consistent with historical sampling results reported by previous operators (15 rock samples) which returned grades ranging from below detection to 1.07g/t gold and from below detection to 3,300g/t silver.
+Latin Metals's due diligence sampling results are consistent with historical sampling results reported by previous operators (15 rock samples) which returned grades ranging from below detection to 1.07g/t gold and from below detection to 3,300g/t silver.
 There is strong geological evidence suggesting that the prospective rocks exposed at the Cerro Bayo Property are high in the mineralizing system with considerable potential below surface.